ahmedEid1/Java-Design-Patterns/README.md

 2. factory method [is a class Pattern (uses inheritance)] :
-    - create a hierarchy of factories and hierarchy for the products
+    - create a hierarchy of factories and a hierarchy of the products

 ![the factory method pattern](media/7.png)